xatzzz/Augmented-Reality/README.md

 ## Grading
 Taking into account the percentage of the individual assignment in the final grade (5 points).
 Each deliverable is graded as follows:
-- Tasks described in [deliverable 1](https://github.com/merkourisa/Augmented-Reality/issues/1): up to +1.5 μονάδες.
+- Tasks described in [deliverable 1](https://github.com/merkourisa/Augmented-Reality/issues/1): up to +1.5 points.
-- Tasks described in [deliverable 2](https://github.com/merkourisa/Augmented-Reality/issues/2): up to +2 μονάδες.
+- Tasks described in [deliverable 2](https://github.com/merkourisa/Augmented-Reality/issues/2): up to +2 points.
-- Tasks described in [deliverable 3](https://github.com/merkourisa/Augmented-Realityr/issues/3): up to +1.5 μονάδες.
+- Tasks described in [deliverable 3](https://github.com/merkourisa/Augmented-Realityr/issues/3): up to +1.5 points.

 ## Deadlines